title-image

 Step 7.

-and draw a line for the wick.
-I curved mine a little.
+Draw a line for the wick, I curved mine a little.

 image